Recognition of Degrees

 The Royal Institution for the Advancement of Learning (McGill University) is a publicly funded institution and holds a Royal Charter dated 1821 (amended in 1852) as well as being incorporated under the laws of the Province of Quebec.

-McGill University was a founding member of the organization that evolved into the current Association of Universities and Colleges of Canada (A.U.C.C.) in which it remains very active.
+McGill University was a founding member of the organization that evolved into Universities Canada and remains an active member university to this day.
 In addition, McGill University is a member of the American Association of Universities (A.A.U.).
 It is also a member of the Association of Commonwealth Universities and the International Association of Universities.
 Its undergraduate, professional, and graduate degrees, including doctorates in a full range of disciplines, have been recognized by educational, government, and private organizations worldwide for decades.

-All of McGill’s degree programs are approved by the Government of Quebec and the Conférence des recteurs et des principaux des universités du Québec (CREPUQ).
+All of McGill’s degree programs are approved by the Government of Quebec.